Turner hits for 2nd cycle, Nationals rout Rockies 11-1

 TRAINER’S ROOM

-Nationals: Manager Dave Martinez said RHP Max Scherzer (inflammation under his right shoulder) felt good after Monday’s workout and is slated to pitch the series finale Thursday. … Martinez said RHP Austin Voth (right biceps tendinitis) threw Monday and didn’t feel well.
+Nationals: Martinez said RHP Max Scherzer (inflammation under his right shoulder) felt good after Monday’s workout and is slated to pitch the series finale Thursday. … Martinez said RHP Austin Voth (right biceps tendinitis) threw Monday and didn’t feel well.
 Voth will have an MRI this week.

 UP NEXT